There are so many uses for this easy Cilantro Pesto recipe. And I think it’s better than basil!

 - Aids digestion and settles the stomach; drink a cup of tea made from the leaves when you experience any form of stomach discomfort.

-- Powerful anti-inflammatory properties may help alleviate arthritis symptoms and reduce minor swelling.
+- Powerful anti-inflammatory properties may help alleviate joint discomfort and reduce minor swelling.

 - Can help increase (good) HDL cholesterol and reduce (bad) LDL cholesterol